Mespeon/Sibyl-S2/README.md

 # Sibyl-S2
 #### A customizable survey form generator with sentiment analysis on respondent feedback.
 A thesis work in progress.
 ##### This repository is for the Chrome extension only.
+##### This thesis is now almost complete, but it will be continuously updated in the future.
 ## Testing and Installation
 #### Compatible with Google Chrome only!
 Cross-compatibility is in the works, though.
 1. Clone or download this repository.
 It will be downloaded as a ZIP file.